Ed Gill | Where next Barney?

 This site pretty much does as it says on the tin – here you’ll find the best of my pictures from home and abroad, mixed in with some writing that I’ve done along the way.

-From the humidity of the Peruvian Amazon to the minus 20 degrees of the Sino-Pakistan border, since my first trip in 2010 I’ve been fortunate enough to ride motorbikes in 44 countries on 5 continents.
-The biggest of these trips was from London to Sydney in 2015 and 2016.
+From the humidity of the Peruvian Amazon to the minus 20 degrees of the Sino-Pakistan border, since my first trip in 2010 I’ve been fortunate enough to ride motorbikes in 47 countries on 6 continents.
+The biggest of these trips was from London to Sydney in 2015 and 2016 but has included other, more focussed trips such as five months in Georgia and Armenia in the summer of 2022.
+In late 2023, I spent three months exploring Algeria’s deep Saharan south off-road, unguided and unassisted, becoming one the first non-Algerians to successfully do so in over twenty years.

 About this site